 As per the respective constitutions, the following elected positions are open to any interested member.
 Nominations are due no later than 4:00 pm, seven working days prior to the respective AGM (see the actual date on the nomination form in the Related Attachments

 below).
 Read the respective constitutions to review the roles and responsibilities of all the elected positions.
+This year all nominations will be due by April 28, 2022 @ 4:00 pm.

 || Communications /Political Action Officer